ADES-attic/meta/software_recommendations.md

 This document specifies various utilities and a library API to be provided in support of the ADES format standard.

-> DO WE HAVE A LINK THE FORMAT SPEC SOMEWHERE?
+> DO WE HAVE A LINK TO THE FORMAT SPEC SOMEWHERE?

 ## Utilities